Too often we, as fashion business owners, overlook the things we’re sure that we already know.

 Essentially, we make assumptions.

-We assume we already know something and we never pause to confirm whether it’s actually accurate.
+We assume we already know something about the business and we never pause to confirm whether it’s actually accurate.

 Can you identify the areas of your fashion business where you’re making assumptions?